 First, clean your furniture really well!
 I’m talking every speck of dirt and grime, off!
+EVERY speck.
 This product “Gloss off” is perfect for prepping your piece.
 It gets the dirt, grime and most of that glossy stuff off!
 You can paint right over it after 10 minutes and it’s supposed to help the paint adhere better.
-So far, I’m pleased with it.
+So far, I’m super pleased with it.

 While you’re waiting for your primer to dry, go ahead and get your hardware ready!
 I chose to spray paint this hardware gold because I LOVE gold and pink!
 I really like the rich gold color of Rustoleum’s metallic gold spray paint.
 To paint hardware, simply clean it really really well and let it dry.
 You can scuff it up with sand paper or steel wool before spraying it but that’s not always necessary.
-You can also spray the hardware with a clear laquer or polycrylic to protect your paint job.
+You can also spray the hardware with a clear lacquer or polycrylic to protect your paint job.
 It’s worth the extra few steps to avoid cracking, scratched up hardware after a while.

 The pink I chose was Behr Tutti Frutti.
 I LOVE this shade of hot pink!
 It’s perfect!

 Here is Miss Pink all done and set up in my craft room.
 I was desperate for some extra storage for my vinyl and my Silhouette Cameo and supplies.